 NB.
-Unqualified staff should only administer first aid if a qualified first aider or appointed person is not on site Staff who do not hold a recognised First Aid qualification have completed a basic online First Aid course, prior to the reopening of the school.
-This enables them to administer basic First Aid within the classroom.
+Unqualified staff should only administer first aid if a qualified first aider or appointed person is not on site

-A list of current First Aiders is held in the First Aid area and the Bursar's Office.
+A list of current First Aiders is held in the First Aid area and the School Business Manager's Office.